modm-io/modm/src/modm/platform/core/stm32/module.md

 The STM32H7 memory map is more complex with multiple SRAM regions in seperate power domains D1, D2 and D3.
-Note that the main `.data` and `.bss` sections are placed into the 128kB DTCM, but cannot overflow into D1_SRAM section.
+Note that the main `.data` and `.bss` sections are placed into the D1_SRAM section because the TCMs can't be accessed by peripheral DMA transfers, but only the MDMA.

 ```
             ┌────────────────────────┐◄ __backup_end